jacpul/ClearSpike/README.md

 If you want the contact form functionality  you need to create a file called .env with the following text:
 EMAIL_USER="example@mail.com"
 EMAIL_APP_PASS="password"

 Once you have done this you just need to install and run npm.
 Then you can just run "node .\sendEmail.js" and you will have a fully functional contact us page.

+## What I learned

+I coded this entire project line by line.
+I of course used stackoverflow, youtube videos, and some AI aswell.
+I learned alot about UI/UX spacing and efficiency in reusing code.
+The first pages took ages to create, but once I started being able to copy and paste some classes my speed grew exponentially.

+If I were to do this project again I would definetly use more Flex and Grid options.
+For some reason I avoided using them at the start.
+I am very proud of the home page, the set page, and the contact us page.
+They took along time to create but if I had to do it again I know I could do it in less then a quarter of the time.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact